 See?
 Everybody around here knows.

 Keith’s mom, Claire, her grandchildren, and older brother Kevin run the family farm and local markets they’ve maintained since 1978.
 The farm hosts autumn farm festivals, and has become a popular venue for weddings.
-Younger brother Rick pitches in wherever needed.
+Younger brother Rick and big sister Lisa pitch in wherever needed.
 These are busy people.
 (They’d be called entrepreneurs or “makers” in certain circles, but here, it’s just how mom and dad taught them to provide for family and community.)
 Nobody gets much sleep.

 And all of this just 12.4 miles from Cincinnati, where a younger Keith machine-tooled his artistic talent into a career building some of America’s best-known brands.